 For those who dislike requirements, there is good news.
 Alternatives to requirements have begun to emerge.
 One such alternative is the case completion curriculum.
 This clinical education model shifts the emphasis from number of procedures to completion of individual patient cases.
 In theory, this helps develop practitioners that are more focused on patients’ individual needs than on production numbers.
 The schools that have implemented such systems have noted a dramatic increase in the number of completed patient treatment plans per student dentist.
 The acclaim of this model is that it is patient-centered.
 The criticism of this model is that it is more convoluted and difficult to calibrate.
 Schools that have taken on this approach have had to implement case classification systems in an attempt to distribute patient cases evenly among students.

 Schools across the country have gone to great efforts to make clinical care more comprehensive and patient-centered.
 Some have found ways to do so by keeping numerical procedural requirements, while others have abandoned the system altogether.
 By and large, clinical requirements still dominate the dental education landscape.

 Regardless of the system, the important thing is that schools prepare student dentists for patient care with hands on practice.
 Students should see high clinical requirements as an opportunity, rather than an unwarranted burden.
 Clinical requirements offer a chance to gain critical experience while under supervision.
 The more dental care students can provide while in school, the better prepared they will be to provide exceptional care upon graduation.
 After all, we all want to be able to look a patient in the eyes and earnestly say that what we are about to do we have done a number of times.

-Colson Smith is a fourth-year dental student at the University of Alabama Birmingham School of Dentistry.
+Colson Smith is a third year dental student at the University of Alabama Birmingham School of Dentistry.
 He is an avid outdoorsman and enjoys spending time outside with his friends, family, and three-year-old black lab.